 Jeremiah had the misfortune of having to watch Israel destroy itself, after warning them that judgment was coming.
 Yet, even in the midst of great suffering and death, there was still a note of hope.
 And, as you and I warn our own churches that judgment is coming, we’ll see a lot of terrible things happen, but good will come of it.

-Jeremiah lived after the Assyrians took the ten tribes of Israel captive, and he was a witness to the destruction of Judah, Levi and what remained of the other ten tribes of Israel.
+Jeremiah lived after the Assyrians took the ten tribes of Israel captive, and he was a witness to the destruction of Judah, Levi and what remained of the rest of Israel.
 Jeremiah tried to warn them of what was coming – that they should repent and turn back to God.
 They didn’t listen, and the rest is history.

 As depressing as life was for Jeremiah, he was not left without a hopeful message from God.
 He shares it with us at the beginning of chapter 30.

 1 The word that came to Jeremiah from the Lord, saying, 2 “Thus speaks the Lord God of Israel, saying: ‘Write in a book for yourself all the words that I have spoken to you.
 3 For behold, the days are coming,’ says the Lord, ‘that I will bring back from captivity My people Israel and Judah,’ says the Lord.
 ‘And I will cause them to return to the land that I gave to their fathers, and they shall possess it.’ ”